 Antonio Stradivari’s violins have been among the most sought after stringed instruments for over 300 years.
 But now there’s some new competition from an unexpected source.

-French musician Laurent Bernadac has developed the 3Dvarius, a electronic violin produced by a 3d printer.
+French musician Laurent Bernadac has developed the 3Dvarius, an electronic violin produced by a 3d printer.
 The instrument uses a magnetic pickup to detect the vibrations on the strings.
 You can see him testing it out below.
-There is a Kickstarter campaign for the 3Dvarius, which has a goal of €50,000 and will run until June 17th.
+There is a Kickstarter campaign for the 3Dvarius, which has a goal of €50,000 and will run until June 17th, 2016.
 To receive the actual 3Dvarius, you’ll have to shell out €6,229 for the early bird special, and €6,499 for the instrument’s regular price.

-To demonstrate what this 3-D printed electric violin can do, here is a musical duel between classical violinist Pauline Henric playing a real Strad and Laurent Bernadac plying his 3Dvarius.
-It’s amazing what technology can do today.
+To demonstrate what this 3-D printed electric violin can do here is a musical duel between classical violinist Pauline Henric playing a real Strad and Laurent Bernadac plying his 3Dvarius.
+It’s amazing what technology can do in the current era.